parkjongik-pknu/clustering/README.md

 ```
 clustering_cwm(X, Y, g=6, max_iter=200, tol=1e-6, init_method="kmeans")

-X : a explanatory variables you want to use in clustering analysis
+X : explanatory variables you want to use in clustering analysis

-Y : response variables you want to use in clustering analysis
+Y : a response variable you want to use in clustering analysis

 g : The number of clusters (tests 1 to g clusters by BIC)

-init_methods : you can choose "kmeans", "kmedoids", "heirarchical"
+init_methods : choose "kmeans", "kmedoids", "heirarchical"
 ```